fzhang00/fzhang00.github.io/_posts/2020-11-27-Send-Message-with-Morse-Code.markdown

 - Radio Interface:
     - Radio group 1
-    - On shake: send morse code message, and reset 'code' variable
+    - On shake: send morse code message, and reset 'code_to_send' variable
     - On radio receive messages: decode the message and display on LED screen

 - Internal variables: